 Line 4

 Most corporations figure their tax by using the Tax Rate Schedule below.
 Exceptions apply to members of a controlled group.
-See the instructions below the Tax Rate Schedule below and the worksheet on page 4 for more information.
+See the instructions below the Tax Rate Schedule and the worksheet above for more information.

 Tax Rate Schedule